ssullivan23/linuxHardeningScripts/linux-hardening-scripts/README.md

 - **👤 Beginner-Friendly**: Clear, descriptive logging with explanations for each action
 - **🎯 Modular Design**: Run scripts individually or orchestrate all at once
 - **📈 Change Tracking**: Counts and reports exactly what was modified
+- **🛡️ Path-Safe**: Scripts work correctly from any directory and maintain proper paths

 ## 📦 What's Included